droccom/kos-test/README.md

 - kctrlN: Run the Kubernetes central controllers (including the scheduler)
 - kapiN: Run the kube-apiservers
 - ketcdN: Run the kube etcd servers

+The purposes for whom we won't compute the cost metrics are:

+- base: Operations base & run the driver
+- obs: Run centralized logs/metrics services (if we have any of these)
+- netcdOp: Run the operator that manages the KOS etcd cluster

 ### Development configuration